-Site Is the site PARTLY OR FULLY within a Flood Zone Is the site a Proposed Allocation in the Local Plan?
-Reason why the site has or has not been allocated in the Local Plan (Sustainability Appraisal) North of Thornhill Road, Harworth (LAA288) No No The current housing land supply in Harworth & Bircotes is well in excess of the identified need in the draft Bassetlaw Plan.
+Site Is the site PARTLY OR FULLY within a Flood Zone Known surface water or drainage issues Reason why the site has or has not been allocated in the Local Plan (Sustainability Appraisal) Is the site proposed as an allocation within the Local Plan? pooling and runoff North of Thornhill Road, Harworth (LAA288) No None The current housing land supply in Harworth & Bircotes is well in excess of the identified need in the draft Bassetlaw Plan.
 As such, there is no requirement for the Council to allocate additional land.
 It should be noted that Harworth & Bircotes has a made Neighbourhood Plan which identifies the regeneration of the former Harworth Colliery as a priority.
 This site has planning permission and development has commenced.
-North View Farm, Bawtry Road, Harworth (LAA346) Νο No The current housing land supply in Harworth & Bircotes is well in excess of the identified need in the draft Bassetlaw Plan.
+No. North View Farm, Bawtry Road, Harworth (LAA346) No None The current housing land supply in Harworth & Bircotes is well in excess of the identified need in the draft Bassetlaw Plan.
 As such, there is no requirement for the Council to allocate additional land.
 It should be noted that Harworth & Bircotes has a made Neighbourhood Plan which identifies the regeneration of the former Harworth Colliery as a priority.
 This site has planning permission and development has commenced.
-Former Elizabethan School, Leafield, Retford (LAA413) No Yes This is a vacant brownfield site located within a residential area.
+No. Former Elizabethan School, Leafield, Retford (LAA413) No None This is a vacant brownfield site located within a residential area.
 It has good access to services and facilities.
-Car Park & builders Yard, Gateford Road, Worksop (LAA465) No No The site is currently unavailable.
-Former Knitwear Factory, Worksop (LAA466) Yes No Site is now under construction Station Road, Retford (LAA472) No Yes The site is located within the settlement boundary in a predominantly residential area.
+Yes due to LAA and SA findings.
+Sequentially preferable location for residential development.
+Station Road, Retford (LAA472) No None The site is located within the settlement boundary in a predominantly residential area.
 The site is brownfield land with no major physical or environmental constraints.
 As such, it is suitable for allocation.
-Trinity Road, Retford (LAA485) Yes Yes The site (LAA454) has planning permission for housing and employment.
-LAA133 and LAA134 have good access to employment and to services and facilities in Retford, and is located on a strategic transport route (North Road) with a regular bus service to Retford Town Centre and Doncaster Town Centre.
-The Site Allocations Landscape Study (2019) indicates that the landscape is unexceptional, being flat and low-lying.
-In terms of any adverse impact on the landscape, results from the assessment have led to the conclusion that development is more suitable in this location.
-Approximately 1.2 hectares on the northern boundary is
+Yes due to LAA and SA findings.
+Sequentially preferable location for residential development.
+Trinity Road, Retford (LAA485) Yes.
+Partly within FZ2 and FZ3.
+Some surface water pooling and runoff issues.
+The Council is proposing to take this site forward as an allocation in the Local Plan.
+The proposed allocation is an extension to a site with planning permission for housing and employment.
+It has good access to employment and to services and facilities in Retford, and is located on a strategic transport route (North Road) with a regular bus service to Retford Town Centre and Doncaster Town Centre.
+The Site Allocations Landscape Study (2019) indicates that the Yes due to LAA and SA findings.
+Sequentially preferable location for residential development.
+Any flooding/drainage issues can be suitably mitigated as